C.D. Poza Rica

-Club de Fútbol Petroleros de Poza Rica is a team in Mexican football that plays in Liga Premier de México.
-At an early part of the club's history they played in Segunda división.
-They play at Poza Rica in Veracruz.
+Club de Fútbol Petroleros de Poza Rica is a Mexican professional football club based in Poza Rica, Veracruz that plays in the Liga Premier - Serie B, the third division level of Mexican football.
+They play their home team matches at the Estadio Heriberto Jara Corona.

-They are nicknamed Petroleros de Poza Rica.

 History

-The club began in the 1950s in Segunda división, in which they were close to gaining promotion to Primera Division on three occasions.
+The club began in the 1950s in the Segunda División de México, in which they were very close to gaining promotion to the Primera División de México on three occasions.

-In the season 1962-63, the team was close to gaining promotion in the last week of the tournament.
-They would have gained promotion by becoming champions against Orizaba but the ended up losing the match.
-This loss combined with the victory of Cruz Azul against Real Zamora caused the team to have to play in the promotional tournament against Nacional, Petroleros de Ciudad Madero, and Veracruz.
-This promotional tournament was decided by the league in order to increase the number of teams in Primera Division.
+In the 1962-63 season, the team was close to gaining promotion in the last week of the tournament.
+They would have gained promotion by becoming champions against Orizaba, but the ended up losing the match.
+This loss combined with the victory of Cruz Azul against Real Zamora caused the team to have to play in the promotional tournament against Nacional, Petroleros de Ciudad Madero, and Tiburones Rojos de Veracruz.
+This promotional tournament was decided by the league in order to increase the number of teams in the Primera División.
 The tournament was played from January 16, 1964 through February 16, 1964.
 Poza Rica found themselves in last place with only one win against Ciudad Madero on January 21 by the score of 6-1.

-In the following season, 1963–64, the promotion was obtained by Petroleros de Ciudad Madero who was the leader of the standings and thus making them champions.
+In the following season, 1963–64, the promotion was obtained by Petroleros de Ciudad Madero who were the leaders of the standings and thus making them champions.

-The team never came close again to making it to the Primera Division and eventually were relegated to Tercera división.
-In Tercera division they were champion in the 1981-82 season after defeating Celaya.
-As a result, they were promoted to Segunda Division in which they played from the 1982-83 season through 1985-86 since the team was sold.
+The team never came close again to making it to the Primera División and was eventually relegated to the Tercera División de México.
+In the Tercera División, they were champion in the 1981-82 season after defeating Celaya.
+As a result, they were promoted back to the Segunda División in which they played from the 1982-83 season through the 1985-86 season, since the team was sold.

-The team now plays in Tercera división playing their games in Estadio Heriberto Jara Corona.
-Their rivals are Conejos de Tuxpan.
+The team currently plays in the Liga Premier - Serie B playing their home team matches at the Estadio Heriberto Jara Corona.
+Their biggest rivals are Conejos de Tuxpan.

 Promotional tournament

-In order to increase the number of team from 14 to 16 for the 1964-65 the league made a playoff.
-The top 2 teams would be in Primera Division.
-The playoff was composed of the lowest team from Primera division and the 2nd-5th teams in the standings from Segunda Division as Cruz Azul had earned automatic promotion.
+In order to increase the number of team from 14 to 16 for the 1964-65 the league made a playoff, the top 2 teams would gain promotion to the Primera División de México.
+The playoff was composed of the lowest team from the Primera División and the 2nd-5th teams in the standings from the Segunda División, as Cruz Azul had earned automatic promotion.